TDStrasser/KookaBlockly-Reference/docs/source/using.rst

 Show script
-  This button opens a window in which the MicroPython script generated by the loaded **KookaBlockly** script is displayed.
+  This button opens a window, shown in :numref:`kblocklyshowscript`, in which the MicroPython script generated by the loaded **KookaBlockly** script is displayed.

   The size of the window showing the script can be adjusted by clicking on and dragging the edges of the script window using the cursor.